Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

      - Logic about "node A is sub-node of node B" has bug.
      - Function "ffmepg convert medias" does not work.
      - Interface behavious of Html Editor are unexpected.
+     - Calculation of "Splice Images" are inaccurate.
      - Option "pop menu when hovering button" does not work in some interfaces.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.7.2)

 ## Notice
 Without enough testings, MyBox has low reliability and bad stability.
 When use MyBox, following may happen:

 * Files/Data are damaged.
 * Output wrong results.
 * Functions fail.
 * Unexpected behaviours.

-## Download and Execution
+# Download and Execution
 Packages of each version have been uploaded at [Releases](https://github.com/Mararsh/MyBox/releases?) directory.

-### Source Codes
+## Source Codes
 | Source Codes | Developement Guide | Packing Steps |
 | --- | --- | --- |
 | [MyBox-src.zip](https://sourceforge.net/projects/mara-mybox/files/latests/MyBox-src.zip)   65M-  | [pdf](https://mara-mybox.sourceforge.io/guide/MyBox-DevGuide-en.pdf) | [html](https://mara-mybox.sourceforge.io/pack_steps_en.html) |

-### Self-contain packages
+## Self-contain packages
 Self-contain packages include all files and need not java env nor installation.

 | Platform | Link | Size  | Launcher |